 Core Materials

-- Insulation Needs: PU and PIR for high thermal efficiency, Rockwool for fire resistance, EPS for cost-effectiveness.
+- Insulation Needs: PU and PIR for high thermal efficiency, Rockwool for fire resistance, and EPS for cost-effectiveness.

 - Specialized Cores: Honeycomb for lightweight partitioning, bio-based cores for eco-friendly projects.